hyperledger-labs/fabric-docs-cn/docs/source/couchdb_as_state_database.rst

 It is a good practice to model chaincode asset data as JSON, so that you have the option to perform complex rich queries if needed in the future.

-.. note:: The key for a CouchDB JSON document cannot begin with an underscore ("_").
-Also, a JSON document cannot use the following field names at the top level.
-These are reserved for internal use.
+.. note:: The key for a CouchDB JSON document can only contain valid UTF-8 strings and cannot begin with an underscore ("_").
+Whether you are using CouchDB or LevelDB, you should avoid using U+0000 (nil byte) in keys.

+   JSON documents in CouchDB cannot use the following values as top level field names.
+These values are reserved for internal use.

    - ``Any field beginning with an underscore, "_"``
    - ``~version``